ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-events/index.md

 This example shows the three different types of interaction range that are possible.

+- `'exact'` (default) will trigger the event if the user clicks exactly on a node
+- `'nearest'` will trigger the event for whichever node is nearest on the whole chart
+- given a number it will trigger the event when the click is made within that many pixels of a node

 <chart-example title='Interaction Ranges' name='interaction-ranges' type='generated'></chart-example>

 ## Chart Event - seriesNodeClick